Trequetrum/rxjs-my-guide/Chttpcp.md

 ).subscribe(console.log);
 ```

-The output is this object:
+The output is the exact same as before:

 ```JSON
 {